-Wood-screw spill on I-90 near Snoqualmie Pass causes multiple flat tires
+Wood-screw spill on I-90 causes multiple flat tires

-SNOQUALMIE, King County — Multiple motorists ended up with flat tires Sunday after a truck lost a load of wood screws on Interstate 90 near Snoqualmie Pass, officials said.
+SNOQUALMIE, Wash.
+(AP) — Multiple motorists ended up with flat tires Sunday after a truck lost a load of wood screws on Interstate 90 near Snoqualmie Pass, officials said.

 Trooper John Bryant of the Washington State Patrol says hundreds of screws spilled across the eastbound lanes of the freeway at around 1 p.m.
 Sunday, and many cars pulled over to the shoulder after their tires were flattened, according to KOMO-TV.